 Mechanical engineers design, manufacture, repair or operate the things we need in everyday life.
 Learn in one of the most advanced engineering laboratories in any UK university.
-Our course is rated in the top 20 of the Guardian university league tables 2016.
-This course has been validated to include an optional Sandwich Placement year in industry.
+Our course is rated in the top 7 of the Guardian university league table 2017.
+This course is accredited by the IET and IMechE and has been validated to include an optional Sandwich Placement year in industry.

 For more information about Sandwich Placement opportunities, please contact the Placements Team.